zakcali/open-router/README.md

 - Never commit API keys to source control.
 - Prefer environment variables or a secret manager for production use.
-- The app converts images to JPEG for transmission; transparency will be lost and color profiles may change.
+- The app converts images to JPEG for transmission; transparency will be lost, and color profiles may change.
+- Large images increase memory usage and latency due to base64 encoding.

 ---

 ## Extending the app

 Ideas:
-- Add a model dropdown in the UI
+- Add more models to the dropdown or group them by provider.
+- Persist last-used model selection.
-- Support streaming responses
+- Support streaming responses.
-- Temperature/Top-p controls
+- Temperature/Top-p controls.
-- Drag-and-drop multiple images
+- Drag-and-drop multiple images.
-- Preserve original image format (PNG/WebP) when possible
+- Preserve original image format (PNG/WebP) when possible.
-- Add logging and better error messages in the UI
+- Add logging and richer error messages in the UI.
+- Export results (e.g., JSON with detected entities/tags).

 ---